Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

-I did that for about six weeks where I would get Cisplatin every Monday.
-Then I would do a full five straight days of radiation to my pelvis and to the lymph node in my neck.
+I did that for about 6 weeks, where I would get cisplatin every Monday.
+Then I would do a full 5 straight days of radiation to my pelvis and to the lymph node in my neck.

-For about six weeks, I did Cisplatin every Monday, which was through an infusion, like regular chemotherapy.
+For about 6 weeks, I did cisplatin every Monday, which was through an infusion, like regular chemotherapy.
 The intention of that chemotherapy was just to boost the effects of the radiation therapy.

-I went every day, every Monday through Friday, for six weeks to radiation every day to have radiation to my pelvis and to the lymph node in my neck.
+I went every day, every Monday through Friday, for 6 weeks to radiation every day to have radiation to my pelvis and to the lymph node in my neck.

 What were the treatment side effects?

-I believe it was about two hours every Monday.
+I believe it was about 2 hours every Monday.
 Right after that, I would go into radiation.
-I didn’t really have any side effects directly from that Cisplatin chemotherapy.
+I didn’t really have any side effects directly from that cisplatin chemotherapy.

 It generally doesn’t give you a lot of side effects.
 They also had me on a great deal of steroids and anti-nausea to combat any of the side effects.

 I would say some of the side effects of the steroids, as I think anybody who’s had chemotherapy knows, almost seem worse.
 I’d rather just be nauseous than deal with some of the steroid side effects.
 I just never could sleep.
 I always felt out.
 I just didn’t feel right.

 But from the radiation, it started off on an upward swing.
 I started to feel better because it was working, and the pain in the neck was going away.
 Let’s say that’s the first 2.5 weeks of the 6 weeks.